migueravila/MiguelRAvila/README.md

 - 💭 Let's talk about: Design, OpenSource and Web Development!
 - 📖 Love reading about philosophy.
 - ⚡ [WorkshopTechnology](https://github.com/WorkshopTechnology) Coordinator & [Lintori](https://github.com/Lintori) Co-founder

-> Aim for the moon.
-If you miss, you may hit a star. 🌟